ga-wdi-curriculum/git-branching/readme.md

   3. Pull Changes/Commits: $ git pull origin [branch_name]

 > Question 3:
-  1. Fork: make a copy of a repo on github under a different account, used for OSS collaboration
+  1. Fork: make a copy of a repo on github under a different account, used for collaboration
   2. Clone: download an entire remote repository, to be used as a local repository

 > Question 4: